aqvoid/TileVania/README.md

 # Tilemania
 A 2D platformer game built with Unity where player uses environment to complete the levels!
-Along the way, bounce off the mushrooms and avoid spikes and kill slimes.
+Along the way, bounce off the mushrooms, avoid spikes and kill slimes by shooting.
 Also you can collect coins, just for fun!

 ###### Created and upgraded by aqvoidDev(me) while following a Complete C# Unity 2D Game Development from GameDev.tv(On Udemy)[https://www.udemy.com/course/unitycourse].